 To convert a decimal number to octal, you can use the method of successive division by 8.
 This involves dividing the decimal number by 8, recording the quotient and the remainder, and repeating this process with the quotient until it reaches zero.
 The octal equivalent is then obtained by reading the remainders in reverse order, starting from the last remainder obtained to the first.

-steps:

-The process is similar to decimal to binary conversion, but you divide by 8:
+For the steps, the process is similar to decimal to binary conversion, but you divide by 8:

 Divide the decimal number by 8 and record the quotient and the remainder.